University of Memphis: Nickname

 When the University of Memphis first fielded a football team in the fall of 1912, no one had selected a nickname for the squad.
 Early references to the football team tabbed them only as the Blue and Gray Warriors.

 After the final game of the 1914 season, there was a student parade.
 During this event, several university students shouted, "We fight like Tigers!"
 The nickname was born.
 As time passed, the nickname "Tigers" was increasingly used, particularly in campus publications, but did not catch on with the newspapers downtown.
 They continued to use "the Blue and Gray" when referring to the university.
-Blue and Gray represented the unity of the United States and many times in the 1970s, the Tigers wore red, white and blue in celebration of the United States Bicentennial.
+Blue and Gray represented the unity of the United States and in 1976, the Tigers wore red, white and blue in celebration of the United States Bicentennial.

 Under Coach Lester Barnard in 1922, Memphis's football team gave a ring of truth to that old student yell about Tigers.
 The team adopted a motto – "Every Man a Tiger" – and went on to score 174 points while allowing its opponents just 29 points.
 The Tiger nickname continued with students and alumni, eventually being adopted as the official nickname for the University of Memphis in 1939.